Benedict-Ik/SI-Calculator/README.md

 ## Overview

-Here we add validations to the form to check if a field is left empty or an invalid input was required.
+Here we add validations to the form to check if a field is left empty or an invalid input was entered.

 The app allows users to calculate simple interest based on the principal amount, rate of interest, and term.